shimomut/sagemaker-solutions/hyperpod_k8s/README.md

 ##### Environment setup for sample workload

+**Note: GPU Operator is not working as expected in some environment.
+This instruction will be updated soon.**

 1. Login to the controller node by SSM or SSH.
 (You can use VS Code as well)
 2. Install Nvidia GPU Operator (Note: Nvidia’s official installation guide is also available [here](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#operator-install-guide))
     1. Install Helm